-This Fashion Icon is Now Japanese
+This Famous Fashion Brand is Now Japanese

 Fans of the Mackintosh brand are said to have included actors Humphrey Bogart, Ingrid Bergman, Peter Sellers and Audrey Hepburn.
 Her Majesty Queen Elizabeth II is also said to wear the brand.
-Most people would connect the iconic Mackintosh brand with Britain.
-But in 2007 the brand was sold to the Japanese firm, Yagi Tsusho.
+Most people would connect the iconic Mackintosh with Britain.
+But in 2007 the brand was sold to a Japanese firm, Yagi Tsusho.

 However, the Japanese owners continue the brand's connection with Britain.
 It manufactures all its stylish UK branded waterproof coats in just one factory in Glasgow, Scotland.

 The rubberised coats are made using the same procedures that were used in the 19th Century.
 It takes 3-years to train as Mackintosh coat-maker.
 A “Genuinely Handmade” label is sewn into each coat to emphasise the traditional process and craftsmanship.

 Is a Mackintosh Made in Scotland Expensive?